 The Youth Empowered to Succeed (YES3) program operates on a federally-funded grant from the U.S. Department of Health and Human Services to Marquette University's Department of Physical Therapy in collaboration with the United Community Center (UCC).
 Marquette’s faculty and students work with UCC staff to promote healthy lifestyles, increase competency in math and science, develop positive self-esteem, and build a community within Latino middle school students.

 The program was developed in response to a growing concern that many youth lack the skills and support needed to succeed in school and the community.
-YES targets rising rates of obesity and childhood diabetes in youth, as well as the lack of overall academic achievement.
-A major goal of YES is to helps Latino youth to achieve in school, to prepare for careers in health and human services, and to contribute to their community.
+YES targets rising rates of obesity, childhood diabetes, and associated chronic diseases in youth, as well as the lack of overall academic achievement.
+A major goal of YES3 is to help Latino youth reduce high-risk behaviors by facilitating success in school, preparation for future careers in STEM (science, technology, engineering, and math) fields, and to positively contribute to their community

 YES in Action:

-YES serves 50 seventh- and eighth-graders from Bruce-Guadalupe Community School (BGCS).
-An intensive boot camp-like approach to physical fitness and wellness, afterschool mentoring, and a newly-developed science club are designed to promote academic success with an emphasis on math, science, and career development.
+YES3 serves 45 students, including 15 9th grade students and 30 8th grade students.
+An intensive boot camp-like approach to physical fitness, afterschool mentoring, nutrition curriculum, and parent engagement are designed to promote academic success with an emphasis on math, science, and career development.

-Through the partnership between Marquette, UCC and BGMS we help students achieve a healthy body weight, be physically and mentally fit and reach their academic goals of a good high school education and a college degree.
+Through the partnership between Marquette, UCC, and BGCS, we help students achieve a healthy body weight, be physically and mentally fit, and reach their academic goals of attending a good high school and receiving a future college degree.

-We want to change the future of YES students by actively engaging in their fitness, wellness, and academic lives and giving them the skills they need to be successful today and tomorrow.
-We believe every student in the YES Program should and can go to college if they continue to work with YES.
+We want to change the future of YES3 students by actively engaging in their fitness, wellness, and academic lives and giving them the skills they need to be successful today and tomorrow.
+We believe every student in the YES3 Program should and can go to college if they continue to work with YES.